neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/aggregations/auth.md

-# Cypher Aggregations Count with Auth
+# Cypher Aggregations with Auth

-Tests for queries using count
+Tests for queries using aggregations and auth

 Schema: